seaerchin/papers-please/compilers/crafting interpreters/parsing expressions.md

 binary         → expression operator expression ;
 operator       → "==" | "!=" | "<" | "<=" | ">" | ">="
                | "+"  | "-"  | "*" | "/" ;

+# recursive descent parsing
+- we need to ensure no left recursion as it might lead into an infinite loop
+	- eg: a -> a | "something" will cause the parser to keep leading into a
+	- we can just rearrange
+- we need to have precedence (see [[#ambiguity]]). as we are using recursive descent , we could split up our rules by precedence and write our parser from the top-down (highest priority should be tried last)
+	- this means that we always try the lower priority first and then if it fails, try to match something of a higher priority